JohelEGP/Made_in_Abyss/doc/units.md

 } // namespace mia::dimension
 ```

-_Display length_ is a base quantity.
+_Display length_ is a base quantity
+represented by `mia::dimension::Display_length`.
 The pixel is its base unit.
-It is represented by `mia::dimension::Display_length`.

 ## Display units \[display.units]